equinor/radix-public-site/public-site/docs/src/start/config-your-app/index.md

 In this guide we'll set up an application in Radix.
 Here's what we need:

 - A GitHub repository for our code (only GitHub is supported at the moment)
 - A [`radixconfig.yaml`](../../references/reference-radix-config/) file that defines the running environments.
-This must be in the root directory of our repository.
+By default, it is in the root directory of our repository.
 - At least one `Dockerfile` that builds and serves our application.
 We can have several of these files: one per component, in separate directories (e.g. a "front-end" component and a "back-end" component).

 We will go over these points below.